sapariduo/gopandas/README.md

 	"fmt"
 )

-c := ConfigDataFrame{
+c := &pd.ConfigDataFrame{
-	File: "example.csv"
+	File: "example.csv",
-	Header: true // Only used only for CSV file.
+	Header: true, // Only used for CSV file.
-	Sep: ',' // Rune Separator used only for CSV file
+	Sep: ',', // Rune Separator used only for CSV file
 }

-df := c.NewDataFrameCSV()
+df := NewDataFrameCSV(c)
 fmt.Println(df)
 ```